misterkedan/vesuna/README.md

 Use vesuna.random() to generate as many pseudorandom 32-bit floats as you need.

 **Reproduce specific results**
 Once setup with a seed, vesuna.random() will produce floats in sequences that will always be the same with that exact seed.
-It's intended as a Math.random() replacement for generative applications using many randomized settings, allowing to easily save and restore an exact outcome.
+It is intended as a Math.random() replacement for generative applications using many randomized settings, allowing to easily save and restore an exact outcome.

 	IMPORTANT !
-	Intended for personal/creative use.
+	Made for personal/creative use.
 	The seeded pseudorandomness is predictable by nature.
 	It is unsafe for security-sensitive applications.